tdh424/pmph-e2025-pub/README.md

 This course schedule is tentative and will be updated as we go along.
 The links will become functional as we get near to the corresponding date.

-The lab sessions are aimed at providing help for the weeklies and group project.
-Do not assume you can solve them without attending the lab sessions.
+The lab sessions are aimed at providing help for the assignments, i.e., the four weeklies and the group project.
+It is not for granted that you are able to solve them without attending the lab sessions.

 | Date | Time | Topic | Material |
 | --- | --- | --- | --- |